310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-Huh--?
-Um-- I-It’s not that I don’t want to…
+Huh…?
+Um… I-It’s not that I don’t want to…
 {% endbubble %}

 {% bubble Midori %}
 Heeey, Morisawa-senpai~?

-Come on out from under your blankets~ You’re being rude to the movie makers by missing out on the climax, you know~? ♪
+Come on out from under your blankets\~ You’re being rude to the movie makers by missing out on the climax, you know\~? ♪
 {% endbubble %}

 {% bubble Chiaki %}